pudly/schmopera-hugo/content/articles/talking-with-singers-patrick-terry.md

 draft = true
 image_gallery = []
 postamble = "_Berenice_ runs at the ROH's Linbury Theatre 27 March to 7 April in a co-production with the London Handel Festival.
-For details and ticket information, [click here](https://www.roh.org.uk/productions/berenice-by-adele-thomas)." preamble = "As part of this year's London Handel Festival, \n\nA current member of the Jette Parker Young Artists Programme, American countertenor [Patrick Terry](/scene/people/patrick-terry/) is in London, gearing up for the Royal Opera House's co-production with the London Handel Festival set to sing Arsace in Handel's [_Berenice _](https://www.roh.org.uk/productions/berenice-by-adele-thomas)(27 March to 7 April). \n\n_Berenice_ is a co-production with the Royal Opera House and the London Handel Festival" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1553020087/media/2019/03/sqPatrickTerry.jpg" primary_image_credit = "Patrick Terry, countertenor." related_articles = [] related_companies = [] related_people = [] short_description = "\"I wish I had started to save money earlier (sort of a boring one).
+For details and ticket information, [click here](https://www.roh.org.uk/productions/berenice-by-adele-thomas)." preamble = "As part of this year's London Handel Festival, American countertenor [Patrick Terry](/scene/people/patrick-terry/) is gearing up to sing the role of Arsace in Handel's [_Berenice_](https://www.roh.org.uk/productions/berenice-by-adele-thomas) (27 March to 7 April).
+The co-production with the Royal Opera House is directed by Adele Thomas, and goes up in a sold-out run at the new Linbury Theatre.\n\nWe spoke with Terry about the team effort that is baroque music, and the unique significance of performing Handel's music in a city like London." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1553020087/media/2019/03/sqPatrickTerry.jpg" primary_image_credit = "Patrick Terry, countertenor." related_articles = ["articles/talking-with-singers-soraya-mafi.md"] related_companies = [] related_people = [] short_description = "\"I wish I had started to save money earlier (sort of a boring one).
 I wish I had invested in travel containers for toiletries earlier, because I cannot tell you how many tiny shampoos I have accumulated over the years.\""